MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   -	Comments  are not interpreted by the compiler ```<!-- Comment -- >```.

   ### 2.3.
 What is The HTML Boilerplate?
-  -	It Is a code template that could be reuse.
+  -	It Is a code template that could be reused.

   ```
   <!doctype html>